Let's Go Island: Lost In the Tropics

 - Eldritch Abomination: The final boss is an octopus mutated by the chemicals from the first game.

 - Giant Enemy Crab

 - Golden Ending: As with the first game, the ending changes depending on whether or not players complete the final quick time event.
 Succeeding results in Beth and Zack destroying the coral reef monster and falling in love and becoming a couple.

 - Heroic Dolphin: Two come into play near the end of the game, guiding players through the wreck of a ship.

 - Improbable Weapon User: At one point, the heroes have to use golf balls and champagne bottle to fend off enemies.
 The final boss is defeated with a bottle rocket.

 - Large Ham: Pretty much all the characters here.

 - Made of Explodium: The locusts explode into flames when defeated by co-operative shot.

-- Press X to Not Die: Same as the first game though mixed up a bit.
+- Press X to Not Die: Similar to the first game, they involve:

-- Ooh, Me Accent's Slipping: Zack in the English version speaks with a thick Austriallan accent though sometimes it drops in and out
+- Ooh, Me Accent's Slipping: Zack in the English version speaks with a thick New Zealand accent, though the voice actor has difficulty keeping it up.

 - Recurring Boss: As with the giant spider from the first game, this one has a giant octopus.
 Fridge Brilliance for the fact that both of them have eight legs.

-- Ruthless Modern Pirates: Lampshaded.
-Beth asks if the pirates they're trying to get away from in the first stage are of the romanticized ones of lore.
-The others explains that they most certainly are not.
+- Ruthless Modern Pirates: Discussed.
+Beth asks if the pirates they're trying to get away from in the first stage are anything like the ones in fiction.
+They're not.

 - Threatening Shark: You battle a few during the first and last stages.